Mastering CSS: Unleashing Style and Elegance

 Define CSS: Cascading Style Sheets #

-: It is a technique to identify elements in your HTML and apply
+CSS stands for Cascading Style Sheets: It is a technique to identify elements in your HTML and apply

 some style to it.
 This way you can separate structure from styling.